takuma1122/quarter-car-adams-simulink-cosim/README.md

 a **step** and a **random (ISO 8608)** road, so all four cases run from one script.

-**Skills demonstrated:** multibody dynamics (Adams), Adams–Simulink co-simulation, semi-active control (skyhook), MATLAB scripting & signal processing, and — most importantly — interpreting the comfort vs road-holding trade-off from the results.
+**Skills demonstrated:** multibody dynamics (Adams), Adams–Simulink co-simulation, semi-active control (skyhook), MATLAB scripting & signal processing, and interpreting the comfort vs road-holding trade-off from the results.

 ## Results